Home

 Resist the urge to talk about sex or the ex.

 Resist the urge to talk about sex—or the ex — on your first date.
-Sex and the ex- (both your ex- or his) should never be part of first date conversation.
+Sex and the ex- (either your ex- or his) should never be part of first date conversation.
 You should also resist the urge to trash the institution of marriage as well as declare that you are looking to get married (unless your goal is to ensure that you don’t get asked for a second date.)

 Never, ever think you must date.